 With regard to other nutrients, orthophosphate concentrations are within the expected normal ranges for Floridan aquifer system ground water, and neither orthophosphate nor total phosphorus display increasing temporal trends.

-Saline indicators (Sodium, chloride – Table 1) reflect potential upconing of deeper, more saline ground water due to excessive pumping or drought conditions.
+Saline indicators (sodium, chloride – Table 1) reflect potential upconing of deeper, more saline ground water due to excessive pumping, drought conditions or a combination of these two causes.
 The median sodium and chloride values measured from Jackson Blue Spring fall well below the median background values for these analytes measured in Floridan aquifer system wells and springs (Maddox et al, 1992).

+Boron, not known to occur naturally in high concentrations in fresh Floridan aquifer system ground water, has recently been sampled as a possible wastewater tracer in wells and springs.
+Low levels of boron were detected in samples collected from Jackson Blue Spring (Table 1).
+It occurs in concentrations near the median values measured from 152 spring samples collected in recent years from within the Northwest Florida Water Management District.
+Possible sources include local wastewater discharge (from laundry detergents) or as a derivative from certain pesticides and herbicides.
+Boron-containing compounds are also applied to some crops as a micro-nutrient.

+Sucralose is used as an artificial sweetener.
+Because it passes through water treatment systems largely intact, it has also been recently used as a wastewater tracer.
+No sucralose has been detected in Jackson Blue Spring.

 A full pesticide scan of water and sediment samples from Jackson Blue Spring and a second site approximately 50m downstream was conducted in April, 2002.
 Hexazinone was detected in both water samples, but concentrations were very low - below the practical quantitation limits set by the analytical lab.
 No other pesticides were detected in either water or sediment samples (FDEP, 2002).

-Discharge

-Jackson Blue Spring is an historic first-magnitude spring, with an average discharge of 75 mgd (116 ft3/second).
-However, during the drought years of 2006 and 2007, discharge dropped to a low of about 18.2 mgd (28 ft3/second).
-These low discharge values reflect a combination of below normal precipitation (and resulting low aquifer recharge levels) combined with large agricultural withdrawals within the springshed area.
-Figure 6 shows the discharge from Jackson Blue Spring measured from 2004 – 2009.

-In addition to Jackson Blue Spring, 7 named springs are associated with Merritts Mill Pond: Shangri-La, Twin Caves, Hole-in-the-Wall, Heidi Hole, Gator Hole, Indian Washtub, and Lamar’s Landing.
-In June 2007, NWFWMD measured the discharge of the exit conduits of the 6 springs that were currently discharging and found that Jackson Blue Spring has by far the largest discharge of the 8 springs.
-Jackson Blue Spring contributed approximately 69% of the total flow of Merritts Mill Pond (as measured at the Mill Pond outfall), the 7 minor springs contributed 14%, and the remaining 17% was from other unmeasured sources.
-Using historical data, the NWFWMD has calculated that from 2006 to 2010, Jackson Blue Spring accounted for 70% of the pond outflow on average (Barrios, 2011).